Welcome to today's edition of the Rush 24-7 podcast.

 And a child doesn't know how to do any of it unless the child happens to be taught.

-Odds are, this is not passing the torch to the next generation the way it's always been understood.
+This is not passing the torch to the next generation the way it's always been understood.

-And this education, obviously, is going on every day.
+And this education obviously is going on every day.

 Some of it can't be helped, but a lot of it we have to acknowledge is fraud.